-Most people who file a bankruptcy case have one goal in mind: they are in some kind of financial distress and want to relieve that stress by discharging their debts.
-When the debts are discharged, the filer, called a “debtor” in a bankruptcy case, no longer has any personal liability on the debt.*
+Most people who file a bankruptcy case have one goal in mind, and that is to relieve financial stress by discharging their debts.
+When your debts are discharged, the filer —debtor in a bankruptcy case—no longer has any personal liability on the debt.

 Resuming Collection Activities and Statutes of Limitation

-If the bankruptcy stopped a foreclosure, the mortgage holder doesn’t get to pick up immediately where it left off, often auctioning the property on the courthouse steps.
-It will have to start the process over again.
+If the bankruptcy stopped a foreclosure, the mortgage holder doesn’t get to pick up immediately where it left off, which is often auctioning the property.
+It will have to restart the process all over again.

-Other creditors can pick up where they left off.
+In contrast, other creditors can pick up where they left off.
 A car creditor can put out a call for repossession.
-A creditor can continue a lawsuit that was temporarily stopped while the bankruptcy continued.
+A creditor can continue a lawsuit that was temporarily stopped while the bankruptcy was in progress.

 How to Get Dismissed

-The time and date for the 341 meeting is set by the court.
-If the debtor cannot attend for some reason, the meeting will usually be continued to another date.
-The meeting can pose a challenge to those who are ill, out of the country or incarcerated and cannot attend in person.
-Courts have adapted to those issues by using telephonic or video conferencing when it is not practical for the meeting to be continued until the debtor is available.
+The court sets the time and date for the 341 meetings.
+If the debtor cannot attend for some reason, the session can sometimes be moved to another date.
+Courts have adapted to these issues by using the telephone or video conferencing when it is not practical for the meeting to be continued until the debtor is available.

 Forgetting the Financial Management Course

-After the case is filed, each individual debtor has to complete a financial management course before the case can be discharged.
-This course is available in person, by phone or over the Internet, and is offered by a number of providers.
-You can get more information on the course at Bankruptcy's Debtor Education Requirement.
+After the case is filed, each debtor has to complete a financial management course before the case can be discharged.
+This course is available in person, by phone, or online, and it is offered by several providers.

-If the debtor fails to take the financial management course, or fails to file a certificate of completion after they file the course, the case will be dismissed without the discharge being entered.
-After that, it will be necessary for the debtor to file a motion with the court requesting that the case be reopened for the purpose of filing the certificate and entry of the discharge order.
-For this, the court charges a new filing fee.
-In addition, the debtor’s attorney will most likely charge a fee, also.
-But without the financial management course certificate, the case will forever be dismissed without a discharge and the debtor’s creditors will not be prohibited from taking actions to collect their debts.
+If the debtor fails to take the financial management course or fails to file a certificate of completion after they complete the course, the case will be dismissed.
+Hence, it will be necessary for the debtor to file a motion with the court requesting that the case be reopened to file the certificate and the discharge order.

-It is possible that a trustee could take possession of the debtor’s non-exempt property, but the case is dismissed for reasons that have nothing to do with the debtor’s assets.
-The debtor would lose property and still not get the benefit of a discharge.
-The worst of both worlds.
+It is possible that a trustee could take possession of the debtor’s nonexempt property, but the case is dismissed.
+The debtor would lose the property and still not get the benefits of discharged bankruptcy.

 Chapter 13 Dismissal Issues

-If the plan is not feasible, confirmation will be denied.
-Without a feasible plan, the case will be dismissed.
+If the plan is not feasible, approval will be denied.
+Without a viable plan, the case will be dismissed.

 Failure to Make Payments